Mironor/jmh-sbt-seed/README.md

 Setup
 -----

-1. [Download Typesafe Activator](http://typesafe.com/platform/getstarted) (or copy it over from a USB)
+1. Install sbt
-2. Extract the zip and run the `activator` or `activator.bat` script from a non-interactive shell
+2. Open sbt console in the project's folder
-3. Your browser should open to the Activator UI: [http://localhost:8888](http://localhost:8888)
+3. Type jmh:run to run the benchmark

 Check the example benchmarks
 ----------------------------